-Additional information and policies in reference to clinical attendance are published in the Respiratory Care Program Student Handbook.
+Additional information and policies in reference to clinical attendance is published in the Respiratory Care Program Student Handbook.

 Missed Clinic Day Policy:

-Additional information and policies in reference to clinical attendance are published in the Respiratory Care Program Student Handbook.
+Additional information and policies in reference to clinical attendance is published in the Respiratory Care Program Student Handbook.